unixyhuang/unixyhuang.github.io/_pages/about.md

 ### 🧐 Research 🤓
 My current research interests include but are not limited to:
 - Artificial Intelligence of Things (AIoT)
-- Ubiquitous and Mobile Computing
+- Human-Centric Computing
-- Machine Learning
-- Security and Privacy
+- Cyber-Physical Systems (CPS)

 ### 📧 Contacts
 If you are willing to share some interesting thoughts about life and research, please feel free to contact me: